Will Democrats Get the Recession They Want?

 Two years into that charade, even some of the “journalists” who originally advanced the dossier conspiracy are doubting its veracity.
 Most notable among them, Michael Isikoff, who filed one of the earliest wire reports on the dossier, now says many of its claims “will never be proven and are likely false.”
 In this case, Isikoff does not get class credit for “better late than never.”

-So I conclude House Demos will focus on accusations of campaign-finance violations, which fit neatly into the Democrats’ “stolen election” narrative, to fuel their faux corruption and impeachment charges.
+So I conclude House Demos will focus on accusations of campaign-finance violations, which fit neatly into the Democrats’ “stolen election” narrative, to fuel corruption and impeachment charges.
 They may even follow through with threats of impeachment against Justice Brett Kavanaugh in order to further appease their largest constituency, women voters.

 The House will haggle over such charges for months, until it is politically expedient for a simple majority vote on impeachment.
 If they get that far, the charges would then pass to the GOP-controlled Senate for a lot more theatrical Demo handwringing before it dies there ahead of the 2020 election.